Types of Couplings

 For more information, please visit our website.

-As a result, designers and engineers have designed many variations of couplings for specific service conditions and environments over the years.
+Over the years, designers and engineers have innovated many types of couplings tailored to accommodate specific service conditions and environmental needs.

-This article will familiarise you with the different types of couplings and discuss choosing the right option for your application.
+This article will introduce you to the various types of couplings and guide you in selecting the appropriate one for your application.

 What is a Coupling?

 A coupling is a mechanical device that connects similar or dissimilar shafts in machines to transmit power and movement.
-It is usually a temporary connection (but can be permanent in some cases) and capable of removal for service or replacement.
-A coupling may be rigid or flexible.
+It typically provides a temporary connection but may also serve as a permanent link in some cases, allowing for service or replacement.
+Couplings can be categorized as rigid or flexible.

 The Purpose of Couplings